Latest amendments to the UAE’s personal and family laws

 Honour killings and assault

 The UAE has long been a champion of women’s rights and has led by example when it comes to gender equality.
-The recent changes are another step to ensure that women’s rights in the UAE are protected and upheld.
+The recent changes under the personal and family Laws in the UAE is another step to ensure that women’s rights in the UAE are protected and upheld.

 According to the new regulations in the UAE, ‘honour killings’ will no longer carry a lighter sentence.
 Instead, the leniency towards honour killings has been abolished and the act will be treated as a crime.
 Thus, offenders shall now be subject to the relevant articles in the UAE’s Penal Code.